 “But without fat, food doesn’t have flavor” Oh, really?
 Well then, open a Crisco can and dig in.
 It’s herbs and seasonings that give flavor to food.
-Avoid heavier fat items such as ice cream or whole milk for a while and you’ll taste the difference when you resume.
-(Fat coats the tongue, thus no flavor after awhile.)
+Fat coats the tongue.
+Avoid heavier fat items such as prime rib, ice cream or whole milk for a while and you’ll taste the difference when you resume.

 Garlic, onions, mustard, curry, oregano, sage, thyme, cumin, lemon, even wine and vinegar enhance food flavor.
 Try adding vinegars, especially balsamic vinegar, to pasta sauces.
 Sure, use real butter, but use less of it.

 “I have no time to eat right” By the time you get to the fast food joint, get out of your car, get in line, order, wait around, pay for your order, get back into your car, drive home, change into something comfortable, get your place settings out, get drinks and sit down, you could have pounded a chicken schnitzel, popped a few baked potatoes in the microwave, created a salad and have relaxed with a glass of wine!
 So don’t give me that excuse!!